zakraicik/LaunchPad/README.md

 - **Refund functionality** for unsuccessful campaigns
 - **Event-driven state tracking** for reliable off-chain indexing and status monitoring
 - **Comprehensive campaign lifecycle management** with explicit status transitions
+- **Centralized event collection** for better tracking and analytics

 ## Core Components

 ### Campaign Management

-- **Campaign Contract**: Individual fundraising campaign with a specific goal amount, duration, target token, and status tracking
+- **Campaign**: Individual fundraising campaign with a specific goal amount, duration, target token, and status tracking
-- **CampaignContractFactory**: Creates new campaign contracts and maintains a registry of all deployed campaigns
+- **CampaignContractFactory**: Creates new campaign contracts and authorizes them with the event collector
+- **CampaignEventCollector**: Central contract that collects and emits all campaign-related events

 ### Financial Infrastructure